Keep up to date on the latest news on shipping, feature updates and everything new and exciting in the eCommerce space.

 1. Protect domestic companies from foreign competitors

 Duties and taxes on shipments are legal requirements that must be settled before your shipment can be delivered.

-That’s why we created this guide - to help you get a clear understanding of duties and taxes.
+That’s why we created this guide - to help you get a clear understanding of shipping duties.
 We’ll share definitions, explain processes, and share best practices for managing this aspect of your shipping, so you can prepare your business to comply with trade regulations.

 First, let’s go over the common tax terms you will come across in shipping, and what they mean.

 These terms describe whether the sender or the receiver will be paying for duties and taxes.

 For B2C companies and traditional eCommerce sellers that are shipping small parcels, the following Incoterms will be applicable to you:

 Every week we publish new insights and tips on shipping & fulfillment.
 Be the first to know.